-From this controversial history rises an enormous tribute to the Lost Cause of the Confederacy only a few miles from the city of Atlanta.
-In order to contribute to the dialogue coming from shifting sociopolitical perspectives on the carving, this history surrounding the carving must be understood from an evidence-based perspective.
+From this controversial history rises an enormous tribute to the Lost Cause of the Confederacy and Massive Resistance to integration only a few miles from the city of Atlanta.
+To contribute to the dialogue coming from shifting perspectives on the carving, this history surrounding the carving must be understood from an evidence-based perspective.